Hemakavya123/Project-FRT/README.md

 # ✨ MAKE OVER  ✨

-This is a web based application developed for life style related health based website in india
+This is a web based application developed for life style related Decorations based website in india

 ### This web based MAKE OVER application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.